PROJECT:

 Woody riparian buffer and stormwater wetland.

-Specific riparian restoration plans include re-establishing a buffer consisting of native trees and woody shrubs along the main branch of Kids Creek and 2 tributaries experiencing large amounts of impervious surface runoff.
-The riparian buffers will help slow floodwaters and increase infiltration during storm events as the stream and small tributaries overtop their banks.
-The deep roots of the vegetation will also help stabilize the banks and reduce potential erosion that contributes sediment (and nutrients attached to sediment) to the stream.
-Additionally, riparian restoration work on the two tributaries will allow for added floodplain connection to provide further stormwater infiltration and flow capacity from the stormwater runoff from upstream impervious parking lots and roads.
+Additionally, riparian restoration work on the two tributaries allows for added floodplain connection that provides further stormwater infiltration and flow capacity from the stormwater runoff from upstream impervious parking lots and roads.
 This is important considering the increase in the number and intensity of storm events this area is experiencing due to climate change; the added floodplain area will help protect the creek and downstream areas from flooding and allow for increased infiltration capacity.

-Project Status: IN PROGRESS
+Project Status: complete

 Installations: